joel-beck/dotfiles/README.md

     git clone https://github.com/joel-beck/dotfiles.git ~/dotfiles
     ```

-    When requested, accept to install the Xcode Developer Tools.
+    - When requested, accept to install the Xcode Developer Tools first.
+    - Enter the GitHub username and the new Personal Access Token from the previous step.

 3. Run `01_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts: